 While the .260 achieved limited success, it did not deliver optimum performance.
 Remington factory ammunition for the .260 produced low velocities in the Model 7 rifle and for factory ammunition users, killing performance was somewhat mediocre.
 In fact, performance of the factory combination was not unlike the already anemic loads available for the 6.5x55.

 For hand loaders, the .260 was not able to give any more performance than was already available from the 6.5x55.
-Nevertheless, for some hunters the light weight Remington rifles, both the M7 and M700, offered several desirable features in comparison to sporterised ex-military Swedish rifles.
+Nevertheless, for some hunters the light weight Remington rifles, both the M7 and M700, offered several desirable features in comparison to sporterized ex-military Swedish rifles.
 It is this group of hunters that utilized the .260 the most.

-Currently, the .260 has a small following amongst hunters world wide.
+Currently, the .260 has a small following among hunters world wide.
 In competitive shooting, both the 6.5-08 and .260 have to a large extent, been superseded by the 6.5-08 Ackley Improved or .260 Ackley Improved.
 Although both the 6.5-08 and .260 are the same cartridge, it is important that readers be aware of the fact that in target rifles, there are several slight variations in chamber dimensions according to individual customer specifications.
 A target rifle marked .260 Remington “should” be able to safely fire Remington factory ammunition or hand loads using 7mm-08 brass while rifles marked 6.5-08 may on occasion, have minimum dimension chambers which can potentially produce dangerous pressures using ordinary components.